-- Admitting all children who have an EHC plan or Statement of Special Educational Needs where Canon Burrows Church of England Primary School is the named school in the statement, and where Canon Burrows Church of England Primary school can make reasonable adjustments to meet the child's needs stated in the EHC support plan. - Adopting fair practices and arrangements in accordance with the Schools Admission Code for the admission of children without an EHC plan. - Considering applications from parents of children who have SEN but do not have an EHC plan. - Not refusing admission for a child who has SEN but does not have an EHC plan because the school does not feel able to cater for those needs. - Not refusing admission for a child on the grounds that they do not have an EHC plan.
+- Admitting all children who have an EHC plan or Statement of Special Educational Needs where Canon Burrows Church of England Primary School is the named school in the statement. - Adopting fair practices and arrangements in accordance with the Schools Admission Code for the admission of children without an EHC plan. - Considering applications from parents of children who have SEN but do not have an EHC plan. - Not refusing admission for a child who has SEN but does not have an EHC plan because the school does not feel able to cater for those needs. - Not refusing admission for a child on the grounds that they do not have an EHC plan.